crynux-ai/documentation/templates/node-hosting/start-a-node/start-a-node-mac.md

 ## 2. Download the Crynux Node software

-Download the DMG file using the following link, then double click the file, and drag the app to the application's folder:
+Download the DMG file using the following link, then double-click the file, and drag the app to the application's folder:

 {% embed url="MAC_LINK" %}

 ## 3. Start the node

-Double click on the icon of the newly installed app to start the node:
+Double-click on the icon of the newly installed app to start the node:

 <figure><img src="../.gitbook/assets/7e232c34e399d55cc08ded5f20f68df.png" alt=""><figcaption></figcaption></figure>